Rhode Island’s Sports Scene Packs a Big Punch

 Mark Cooke, Firecracker Baseball

 Dunkin’ Donuts Center

 While Providence has no shortage of impressive sporting venues, the Dunkin’ Donuts Center stands out as “the” destination for sports in Rhode Island.
-The center features a 31,000 square foot arena floor and a 25,000 square foot concourse and can house a whopping 13,000 spectators.
-Though it was built in 1972, the center recently underwent an $80 million renovation.
+The center features a 31,000-square-foot arena floor and a 25,000-square-foot concourse and can house a whopping 13,000 spectators.
+Though it was built in 1972, the center underwent an $80 million renovation in recent years.
 It has played host to major tournaments such as the NCAA Division I Men’s Basketball Tournament, and is open to sports planners looking to think big.
-As an added bonus, the center is perfect for event planning, as it connects directly to the Rhode Island Convention center and adjacent hotel.
+As an added bonus, the center is perfect for event planning, as it connects directly to the Rhode Island Convention Center and the adjacent Omni Providence hotel.

 Rhode Island Convention Center

 Providence is home to Brown University, one of the nation’s eight prestigious Ivy League schools.
 While it is renowned for its academics, the university also boasts a variety of outstanding venues that host regional and national events and allow sports planners plenty of options to meet their needs.
-Whether it’s a pool rental in the new state-of-the-art aquatics center, use of the 20,000-seat stadium, or access to the boathouse situated along the Seekonk River, Brown University’s athletic facilities are top notch and a favorite among sports planners.
+Whether it’s the four newly renovated multipurpose outdoor fields (three turf and one natural grass), a pool rental in the new state-of-the-art aquatics center, use of the 20,000-seat stadium or access to the boathouse situated along the Seekonk River, Brown University’s athletic facilities are top notch and a favorite among sports planners.